coldens/football-matches-manager/README.md

 - [NestJS Documentation](https://docs.nestjs.com): Comprehensive guide and reference for the NestJS framework.
 - [Prisma Documentation](https://www.prisma.io/docs): Learn more about how to use Prisma for database management.

-## Contributing

-If you would like to contribute to this project, please feel free to open an issue or submit a pull request.

 ## License